zilphar/Bike-Purchases/README.md

 The analyze stage of the analysis includes using the cleaned and transformed data to draw conclusions that are data driven.

-The dahsboard after the analysis looks like this:
+The dashboard after the analysis looks like this:

 ![image](https://github.com/zilphar/Bike-Purchases/assets/116642579/a38cfcc0-6416-4177-933d-eb86b6376515)